Initial Implementation of NetSuite

 Sandbox Management

-A NetSuite sandbox is a safe and isolated test account in which you can develop and test new applications and customizations without affecting your production account.
-Your organization’s sandbox account has the same configuration, data, and customizations as your production account.
+A NetSuite sandbox is a safe, separate test account where you can develop and test new applications and customizations without affecting your production account.
+Your sandbox has the same configuration, data, and customizations as your production account.

-The administrator requests the refresh the sandbox as required to ensure that developers are working in an up-to-date account.
+The administrator requests a sandbox refresh when needed to ensure developers are working in an up-to-date account.

 Task